Emiko Meyers on Oct 11, 2016

-Customs, Duty Tax and VAT - Your parcel may be subject to a customs, duty or VAT tax.
+Customs, Duty Tax and VAT - I am not VAT registered so the statement that Etsy provides indicating VAT is included is NOT correct.
+Your parcel may be subject to a customs, duty or VAT tax.
 These are all your responsibility.
 The regulations concerning whether or not your order will apply vary by country and it is the obligation of the consumer to obtain information concerning these taxes and pay them if necessary.
 You can usually obtain this information by contacting your postal office or customs office.
 This link will also help you determine any import fees:

 I will not falsify any information on the customs forms, so I cannot mark your package as a gift.

 Crochet patterns are instant download.
 You can also find the link to download them in the order confirmation email from Etsy and on your Purchases page.
 You will need Adobe Reader to open the file.
 Adobe Reader can be downloaded for free here:

 If you prefer to have a crochet pattern printed and mailed to you, please contact me before you purchase so I can set up a custom listing reflecting shipping and printing costs.